martinohanlon/exploring-space-with-minecraft/en/step_4.md

 ### Joystick

-You can also hit the joystick, and this will move the Sense HAT around the Minecraft world.
+You can also hit the joystick in Minecraft, and this will move the Sense HAT around the Minecraft world.

 --- /challenge ---